tskit-dev/tskit/docs/data-model.rst

 ----------

 An **edge** defines a parent-child relationship between a pair of nodes over a specific sequence interval.
-The edge table contains four columns, all of which are mandatory:
+The edge table contains five columns, all of which are mandatory except ``metadata``:

 ================    ==============      ===========
 Column              Type                Description